On Polynomial Approximations to ${AC}^0$: Motivation and Results

 Similar results on probabilistic polynomials were obtained over $\mathbb{F}_2$ (for the larger class of $\AC^0[\oplus]$ circuits) by Kopparty and Srinivasan~\cite{KoppartyS2012} and extended to all fixed non-zero characteristics by Oliveira and Santhanam~\cite{OliveiraS2015}.
-They have also found applications in the works of Williams~\cite{Williams2014} --- for the purposes of obtaining better algorithms for satisfiability problems --- and Oliveira and Santhanam~\cite{OliveiraS2015}, for proving lower bounds on compression by bounded-depth circuits.
+They have also found applications in the works of Williams~\cite{Williams2014}, for the purposes of obtaining better algorithms for integer programming, and Oliveira and Santhanam~\cite{OliveiraS2015}, for proving lower bounds on compression by bounded-depth circuits.
 However, as far as we know, no corresponding results were observed over the reals until now.

-The above theorem was motivated by an application to constructing Pseudorandom Generators (PRGs) for $\AC^0$.
-As mentioned above, it was shown by Braverman~\cite{Braverman2010} that $\AC^0$ is fooled by polylog-wise independence.The proof of Braverman's theorem proceeds by constructing certain approximating polynomials from $\AC^0$, which in turn depends on two previous polynomial approximation results for this circuit class.
+The above theorem was motivated by an application to constructing pseudorandom generators (PRGs) for $\AC^0$.
+As mentioned above, it was shown by Braverman~\cite{Braverman2010} that $\AC^0$ is fooled by polylog-wise independence.
+The proof of Braverman's theorem proceeds by constructing certain approximating polynomials for $\AC^0$, which in turn depends on two previous polynomial approximation results for this circuit class.
 The first of these is the $L_2$-approximation result of Linial, Mansour and Nisan~\cite{LinialMN1993} which is based on the classical H\r{a}stad Switching Lemma~\cite{Hastad1989}, and the second is the above mentioned result of Tarui~\cite{Tarui1993} and Beigel et al.~\cite{BeigelRS1991}.
 Using these constructions, Braverman showed that $\AC^0(s,d)$ is $\varepsilon$-fooled by $(\log (s/\varepsilon))^{O(d^2)}$-wise independence.

-An example of Mansour appearing in the work of Luby and Veli\v{c}kovi\'{c}~\cite{LubyV1996} demonstrated that $(\log s)^{d-1}\log(1/\varepsilon)$-wise independence is \emph{required} to $\varepsilon$-fool $\AC^0(s,d)$.
+An example due to Mansour appearing in the work of Luby and Veli\v{c}kovi\'{c}~\cite{LubyV1996} demonstrated that $(\log s)^{d-1}\log(1/\varepsilon)$-wise independence is \emph{necessary} to $\varepsilon$-fool $\AC^0(s,d)$.
 This leads naturally to the question of showing tight bounds for the amount of independence required to fool $\AC^0(s,d)$.

-Using an improved switching lemma due to H\r{a}stad~\cite{Hastad2014} (see also the work of Impagliazzo, Matthews, and Paturi~\cite{ImpagliazzoMP2012}), Tal~\cite{Tal2014} gave an improved version of the $L_2$-approximation result of Linial et al.~\cite{LinialMN1993}, and used this to improve the parameters of Braverman's theorem.
+Using an improved switching lemma due to H\r{a}stad~\cite{Hastad2014} (see also the work of Impagliazzo, Matthews, and Paturi~\cite{ImpagliazzoMP2012}), Tal~\cite{Tal2017} gave an improved version of the $L_2$-approximation result of Linial et al.~\cite{LinialMN1993}, and used this to improve the parameters of Braverman's theorem.
 Specifically, he showed that $(\log (s/\varepsilon))^{O(d)}$-wise independence fools $\AC^0$.

 Tal asked if the dependence on $\varepsilon$ in this result could be made to match the limit given by Mansour's example.
 Formally, he asked if $(\log s)^{O(d)}\cdot\log(1/\varepsilon)$-wise independence fools $\AC^0(s,d)$.
 In this work, we are able to answer this question in the affirmative (\cref{cor:PRGs} below).
 Up to the constant implicit in the $O(d)$, our result is optimal for all $\varepsilon > 0$.